Intra-aortic balloon pump: Effects

+Visualization showing an inflated intra-aortic balloon within the descending aorta.

 IABP has a beneficiary effect to the struggling heart.
 It decreases myocardial demand for oxygen and increases coronary flow.

 Complications

 Since the device is placed in the femoral artery and aorta it could provoke ischemia, and compartment syndrome.
 The leg is at highest risk of becoming ischemic if the femoral artery it is supplied by becomes obstructed.
 Placing the balloon too distal from the aortic arch may induce occlusion of the renal artery and subsequent kidney failure.
 Other possible complications are cerebral embolism during insertion, infection, dissection of the aorta or iliac artery, perforation of the artery and bleeding in the mediastinum.
 Mechanical failure of the balloon itself is also a risk which entails vascular surgery to remove under that circumstance.
 After balloon removal there is also a risk of 'embolic shower' from micro clots that have formed on the surface of the balloon, and can lead to peripheral thrombosis, myocardial ischemia, hemodynamic decompensation, and late pseudoaneurysm.